gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

 Cropping images and repositioning with blit
 ------------------------------------------------------

-| An image can be cropped and repositioned with blit.
+| An image can be cropped and positioned in another image with the blit method.

 .. py:method:: blit(src, x, y, w, h, xdest=0, ydest=0)